EternityForest/THUNDERWARS/README.md

 ---

-Remember that You Have Been Drafted.
+> Remember that You Have Been Drafted.
 Ignoring important missions is likely not a good option.

-### 📚 Document Review
+### 📚 DOCUMENT REVIEW

 * Review your CONTEXT PAGES including infrequently used ones.
 * Review the THUNDERWARS cheat sheet.